bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

 The Audio BSP is from the STM32F4Cube V1.16 firmware and not generated from STM32CubeMX.
 To update the HAL, run 'generate code' in CubeMX.
 After that, make sure to re-apply the patches to the UART and check if the hal config was changed.

+## High Accuracy Audio Timing
+We use TIM3 to count I2S Bit Clock ticks and use TIM2 as 1 Mhz clock with TIM2 Channel 1 Input Capture to get microsecond timestamps of the audio frames.

+Hardware setup: connect the following pins:
+- PC10 with PD2 (I2S3_CK to ETR 2 of TIM3)
+- PC6 with PA15 (Channel1 Output Compare of TIM3 to TIM2 Channel 1 Input Capture)